-From January 2001 through December 2006, the MDEQ investigated 49 fish kills (Figure 10).
-Thirty-three percent of these were associated with low dissolved oxygen levels and other natural causes (Figure 11).
-In 21% percent of the investigations the cause could not be determined and four percent were associated with pesticides.
-Twenty-five percent were those related to nutrient overloads, sewage spills or un-permitted discharges.
+From January 2004 through December 2008, the MDEQ investigated 100 fish kills (Figure 9).
+Thirty-five percent of these were associated with low dissolved oxygen levels and other natural causes (Figure 10).
+In 19% percent of the investigations the cause could not be determined and two percent were associated with pesticides.
+Twenty-four percent were those related to nutrient overloads, sewage spills or un-permitted discharges.

-Figure 10: Annual Number of Fish Kills Investigated from 2001 - 2006
+Figure 9: Annual Number of Fish Kills Investigated from 2004 - 2008

 The leading cause of kills was attributed to natural causes such as low dissolved oxygen, in those cases the cause was listed as "low D.O./natural".
 In some of the fish kills investigated the fish had deteriorated to the point that the cause was difficult or impossible to discern.
 When the cause could not be determined the kill was categorized as "unknown".
-Following Hurricanes Katrina and Rita in 2005, there were numerous fish kills.
+Following Hurricanes Katrina and Rita in 2005, and Gustav in 2008 there were numerous fish kills.
 These fish kills were concentrated in the Pascagoula River Basin and Mississippi Delta respectively.
-These kills comprised 17% of the total investigations in the data window.
+These kills comprised 20% of the total investigations in the data window.
 The most probable cause was oxygen depletion due to thermal turnover caused by heavy rainfall combined with increased biological oxygen demand (BOD) from allocthonous material (i.e., leaves, limbs, or crop residue) washed or blown into the stream.

-Figure 11: Distribution of Fish Kill Causes from 2001 - 2006
+Figure 10: Distribution of Fish Kill Causes from 2004 - 2008